 *5-Day Workshop Package includes: Tuition for 5 full class days, 6 nights of dinner, lodging, breakfast, daily cookie and fruit breaks, unlimited coffee and tea, and welcoming wine and cheese reception.
-Your choice between a room to yourself (single occupancy) or find a buddy and split a room (double occupancy).
+Your choice between a room to yourself (single occupancy) or bring a friend and split a room (double occupancy).

-Get more information your options to enroll here.
+Get more information about your options to enroll here.